 It was an interesting Business Class experience.
 Think of it as its own league/level between domestic Economy Class seats and Garuda Indonesia’s domestic Business Class.
 I felt that the hard product (their seats) were very comfortable but their soft product (lounge, service, food and the “magical touches”) still have a very long way to go.
 Will I fly it again?
 Why not.
 But I will have lower expectations along the way but still have a comfortable seat to go through that short domestic flight for only a fraction of Garuda’s Business Class.

-For a comparison with the Economy Class, you can read my opinion at my review of Batik Air’s Business Class
+For a comparison with the Economy Class, you can read my opinion at my review of Batik Air’s Economy Class